HTTP-RPC/Sierra/README.md

 <img src="README/box.png" width="559px"/>

-### Client Properties
+### FlatLaf Styles and Style Classes
-Any attribute whose name contains a period (".") is considered a "client property" and is applied via `JComponent#putClientProperty()`.
-For example, this markup applies the "h2" FlatLaf style class to a `JLabel` instance used by a list cell renderer:
+FlatLaf style and style class values can be specified via the "FlatLaf.style" and "FlatLaf.styleClass" attributes, respectively.
+For example, this markup applies the "h2" style class to a `JLabel` instance used by a list cell renderer:

 ```xml
 <row-panel spacing="4" padding="4" opaque="true">